kedacore/keda-olm-operator/README.md

 spec:
   ###
   # THERE SHOULD BE ONLY ONE INSTANCE OF THIS RESOURCE PER CLUSTER
-  # with Name set to 'keda' created in namespace 'keda'
+  # with Name set to 'keda' created in namespace where the operator is installed (usually 'keda')
   ###

   ## Namespace that should be watched by KEDA,